Leave Loading – What Is It and Who Gets It?

 If you’re eligible, you’ll usually receive your leave loading payment included in the same payment as your annual leave.
 This will usually be made as a standard, regular pay and may be receivable during or after your leave date.

-Not everyone is entitled to annual leave loading, so it’s important to check with your employer and explore the details of your award or workplace agreement.
+Not everyone is entitled to annual leave loading, so it’s important to check with your employer, and your union, and review the details of your award or workplace agreement.

 When is leave loading paid?